sinaghassemi/EnronSpamDetection/README.md

 ![math](readMe/maths/11.png "")

-Here, `L` is the length of the largest sample (longest E-mail) and `W_ij` is the word index using the vocabulary in the j-th position in the sequence and in the i-th sample (E-mail).
+Here, `L` is the length of the largest sample (longest E-mail) and `W_ij` is the word index in  the i-th sample (E-mail) and at j-th position in the sequence.
 In contrast to bag of words, the number of words is not counted.
 However, to provide a 2-dimensional array we pad the sequence with length than `L` with zeros.

 # 1.4 Classification

-In this project to perform classification different machine learning methods are applied: Multinomial Naive Bayes, K-Nearest Neighbor, Decision Tree, Logistic Regression and LSTM classifiers as detailed in the following:
+In this project to perform classification, different machine learning methods are applied: Multinomial Naive Bayes, K-Nearest Neighbor, Decision Tree, Logistic Regression and LSTM classifiers as detailed in the following:

 **Multinomial Naive Bayes:** The first classification approach is naive Bayes classifier, as its name implies it uses Bayes' theorem and with the assumption that the features (in our case, selected words counts) are independent.
 Therefore, the probability that a sample belongs to a class `y` given its feature vectors `x_1 ... x_n` can be estimated using Bayes' theorem: